 External services can also be called directly via Salesforce Flow, making them usable for Salesforce Admins and Consultants.

-Say, you registered an external service named “OpenLibrary,” and this service allows you to get a list of books using the method “getBooks().”
+Say you registered an external service named “OpenLibrary,” which allows you to get a list of books using the method “getBooks().”

 For example, let’s get a list of books using Apex.